Skip to content

 The Bottom Line

-WordPress remains the right choice for most websites—don't overcomplicate it.
-Go headless only if you're delivering content to multiple channels (web, apps, etc.) AND have developer resources.
-Contentful is the safe enterprise choice for headless.
-Sanity is better for developer-led teams wanting flexibility.
-The best CMS is one your content team will actually use well.
+WordPress (free + $5-50/mo hosting) remains the right choice for 80% of websites — don't overcomplicate it.
+Go headless only if you deliver content to multiple channels AND have developer resources.
+Contentful ($489/mo Team) is the safe enterprise headless choice.
+Sanity (free to $15/user/mo) is better for developer-led teams wanting customization.
+Strapi (free, self-hosted) is the best open-source headless option.

 Frequently Asked Questions